Vincent Phillip Muñoz

 2032 Jenkins Nanovic Halls

-Vincent Phillip Muñoz is Tocqueville Associate Professor of Political Science and Concurrent Associate Professor of Law at the University of Notre Dame.
+Vincent Phillip Muñoz is the Tocqueville Associate Professor of Political Science and Concurrent Associate Professor of Law at the University of Notre Dame.
 He is the Founding Director of ND’s Center for Citizenship & Constitutional Government.
-Under his leadership the programs have raised over $16,500,000 in grants, gifts, and pledges.
+Under his leadership the programs have raised nearly $20,000,000 in grants, gifts, and pledges.